imgproxy/imgproxy/docs/generating_the_url.md

 ### Filename

 ```
-filename:%string
-fn:%string
+filename:%filename:%encoded
+fn:%filename:%encoded
 ```

 Defines a filename for the `Content-Disposition` header.
-When not specified, imgproxy will get the filename from the source url.
+When not specified, imgproxy will get the filename from the source URL.

+* `filename`: escaped or URL-safe Base64-encoded filename to be used in the `Content-Disposition` header
+* `encoded`: _(optionsl)_ identifies if `filename` is Base64-encoded.
+Set it to `1`, `t`, or `true` if you encoded the `filename` value with URL-safe Base64 encoding.

 Default: empty